-In 1977, the world was crazy.
-At first glance, it looked just like today, but it was really very different.
-The Nuclear Non-Proliferation Act came to life, thanks to U.S. President Carter.
+In 1977, the world was crazy, just like today.
+The Nuclear Non-Proliferation Act came to life.
 Elvis Presley died.
 ‘Star Wars’ became a big hit at the box office.
-In South Africa, still governed by a racist regime, the anti-Apartheid activist Stephen Biko was murdered in police custody.
+In a South Africa governed by a racist regime, the anti-Apartheid activist Stephen Biko was murdered in police custody.
+And a milestone album was released.

-Another big event in 1977, a very positive one, would have a lasting effect on music: On September 23rd of that year, a band called Steely Dan released an album entitled ‘Aja’.
+A big event in 1977 would have a lasting effect on music: On September 23rd of that year, a band called Steely Dan released an album entitled ‘Aja’.
 Not only did that album turn out to be very special.
 The men behind it, Walter Becker and Donald Fagen, also got awards.

 Those included the Grammy “Best Engineered Recording, Non Classical”.
 Sure, it should have become “Record of the Year”.
 The problem is that quality still counted back then, and therefore lots of quality albums were released, meaning ‘Aja’ was not the only one.